As you are reading this post, you probably are in need of compelling content.

 Hop in!

-A copywriter is a person that writes engaging content for publicity, advertising, blog, social media, or any other platform.
+A copywriter is a person who writes engaging content for publicity, advertising, blog, social media, or any other platform.

 You are probably familiar with many popular catchphrases and one-liners that are associated with giant businesses.
 Let’s have a look at some of them.

 There is a copywriter behind each one of them.
-A person that, you can say, has shaped the face of these brands.
+A person who, you can say, has shaped the face of these brands.

 Have you seen this battle: